Ladleon/new-member-training/README.md

 0c.
 Now, create a file in that folder called `class_player.txt`.

-Add, commit, and push the files following any of these (or your own favorite client):
+0d.
+Then in PowerShell, add the file to the staging area, commit, then push to the remote.
+You can use any of the following:

 - [the command line](https://help.github.com/articles/adding-a-file-to-a-repository-using-the-command-line/)